the-tcpdump-group/tcpdump/CONTRIBUTING.md

 ## Code style and generic remarks
 *  A thorough reading of some other printers code is useful.

+* To help learn how tcpdump works or to help debugging:
+  You can configure and build tcpdump with the instrumentation of functions:
+  $ ./configure --enable-instrument-functions
+  $ make -s

+  This generates instrumentation calls for entry and exit to functions.
+  Just after function entry and just before function exit, these profiling functions are called and print the function names with indentation and call level.

+  If entering in a function, it prints also the calling function name with file name and line number.
+There may be a small shift in the line number.

+  In some cases, with Clang 11, the file number is unknown (printed '??') or the line number is unknown (printed '?').
+In this case, use GCC.

+  To print nothing, like with no instrumentation:
+  $ make instrument_off

+  To configure the printing of only the global functions names:
+  $ make instrument_global

+  To go back to print all the functions names:
+  $ make instrument_all

+  The library libbfd is used, therefore the binutils-dev package is required.

 *  Put the normative reference if any as comments (RFC, etc.).

 *  Put the format of packets/headers/options as comments if there is no